giovancombo/DLA-Labs/lab3/README.md

 ## Exercise 2: Stabilizing Q-Learning

-The **Deep Q-Network** provided in the `main_basedqn.py` script required some hyperparameter tuning to stabilize the training process and achieve performance capable of solving the *gymnav* environment.
+The *Deep Q-Network* **baseDQN** provided in the `main_basedqn.py` script required some hyperparameter tuning to stabilize the training process and achieve performance capable of solving the *gymnav* environment.
 In my optimization efforts, I focused on evaluating the effects of three key parameters:
 - `EPS_DECAY`: The decay rate of the exploration probability.
 - `LEARNING_RATE`: The step size at each iteration while moving toward a minimum of the loss function.
 - `GAMMA`: The discount factor for future rewards.